-- What is an equity bridge facility?
+- What's an equity bridge facility?

-For example, your business may have expenses to pay before it can raise money through private equity funding, issue shares or float on a stock market.
-The company obtains a bridge loan to meet its funding requirements while it waits to complete a private equity funding round.
+For example, your business may have expenses to pay before you can raise money through private equity funding, issue shares or float on a stock market via an Initial Public Offering.
+In order to pay these costs, you may get a bridge loan while you wait to complete a funding round.
 Once the funding is complete, the company pays the loan back together with interest to the lender.

 Bridge loans may also be referred to as ‘caveat loans’, ‘standby facilities’ or ‘swing loans’.
 In the UK, the term ‘bridging loan’ is more commonly used.